Annie-freitas/Bias-in-an-Epidemiology-Diabetics-Dataset/README.md

-Fairness in Machine Learning: A Step Towards Equitable AI!
+**Fairness in Machine Learning: A Step Towards Equitable AI.**

-As AI continues to shape our world, one question remains at the forefront of ethical AI development: Are our models fair?
+As AI continues to shape our world, one question remains at the forefront of ethical AI development:
+Are our models fair?

 In a this project, I took a deep dive into fairness in machine learning and how we can reduce bias in predictive models.
 Here’s what I discovered: